memcached/memcached.github.io/content/features/proxy2/quickstart.md

 +++
-title = 'Quickstart'
-date = 2024-09-01T09:30:55-07:00
+title = 'Built-in proxy quickstart' date = 2024-09-01T09:30:55-07:00
+weight = 10
 +++

-# Built-in Proxy Quickstart

 This page helps you get familiar with the Memcached built-in proxy by guiding you through the following tasks: